When to Get Comprehensive Car Insurance in Spain (Expat Guide 2026)

 - You drive occasionally

-In these cases, third-party insurance may be sufficient.
+In these cases, third-party insurance is often sufficient.

-- If the annual premium exceeds 8–10% of the car’s value, comprehensive insurance may not be worth it.
+If the annual premium exceeds 8–10% of the vehicle value, comprehensive insurance may not be cost-effective.

 Example: